What is componentization (component-based development)?

-Componentization is an approach to software development that involves breaking software down into identifiable pieces that application developers independently write and deploy.
+Componentization is an approach to software development that involves breaking software down into identifiable and reusable pieces that application developers can independently build and deploy.
 These components are then stitched together through a series of network connections that rely on a standard interface model, such as SOA, CORBA, JavaBeans or COM+.

 Benefits of componentization